Laser Engraving in the Aerospace Industry

 These engravings will often need to be processed and read by a machine, so it’s important that they are clear and highly visible.
 Alongside this, when engraving, a section of the material will need to be removed.
 It’s crucial that none of the rest of the material is damaged during this process.

-Other more traditional methods can often cause abrasive damage, but one of the big benefits of laser engraving is the material won’t suffer such wear and tear.
+Other more traditional methods can often cause abrasive damage, but one of the big benefits of engraving with lasers is the material won’t suffer such wear and tear.

-Alongside this, aircraft are usually made up of many different materials, mainly in the form of metals such as aluminium and titanium, and laser engraving setups are great at easily adapting between these metals.
+Alongside this, aircraft are usually made up of many different materials, mainly in the form of metals such as aluminium and titanium.
+When engraving with lasers the setup is ideal at easily adapting between these metals.
 You will also find other materials being used, like glass and plastic, and these will likely need to be engraved too.

 Find out more about this process